Patient education: Lyme disease symptoms and diagnosis (Beyond the Basics)

 LYME DISEASE TREATMENT AND PREVENTION

 The treatment and prevention of Lyme disease are discussed in a separate topic.
-(See "Patient information: Lyme disease treatment (Beyond the Basics)" and "Patient information: Lyme disease prevention (Beyond the Basics)".)
+(See "Patient education: Lyme disease treatment (Beyond the Basics)" and "Patient education: Lyme disease prevention (Beyond the Basics)".)

 WHERE TO GET MORE INFORMATION